-You can easily just drag and drop media into the the media library – photos, videos, audio, pdfs, documents, presentations and spreadsheet.
+You can easily just drag and drop media into the media library – photos, videos, audio, pdfs, documents, presentations and spreadsheets.
 The media library lets you upload files and insert them immediately in a post/page and/or you can save them to use later.

 Brilliant for search engine optimisation

-The coding and structure of WordPress means that it is great for search engines.
-Plus, WordPress comes with several built in SEO tools, including the ability to use .htaccess to create apparently static URLs called permalinks, blogrolling and pinging.
-There are also a number of third party plugins and hacks which can be used for SEO.
+The coding and structure of WordPress mean that it is great for search engines.
+Plus, WordPress comes with several built-in SEO tools, including the ability to use .htaccess to create apparently static URLs called permalinks, blogrolling and pinging.
+There are also a number of third-party plugins and hacks which can be used for SEO.

 WordPress acts as the engine for your website.
 The look and feel of the site can be 100% customized so your brand can shine through on your site and provide a unique experience to your visitors.